Turtles Ears – A Complete Overview

 Since turtles have ears they can develop ear infections (middle ear infection to be specific).

-This infection is most common among freshwater turtles and box turtles.
+The box turtle, for instance, often suffers from ear infections due to its unique ear structure, different from other turtle species.
 When left untreated, the infected area develops hard dry pus within the ear cavity.
 This is referred to as an aural abscess.
 This appears as a lump on the side of the turtle’s head.

 It is important to treat aural abscess as soon as possible.
 This is because, if it is left untreated, the infection can spread to other parts of the head including the skull and jaw.
 The swollen membrane over the head can even rupture.